Inclusive Eating Disorder Specialist Certification

 • Officially add the IEDS credential to your repertoire of credentials

-• Be added to the IEDS online Directory
+• Be added to the IEDS Directory and access the Supervisor Directory

 • Join our ongoing peer consultation community via Thinkific for continuous support